CV

 I am an exaggerator of the sun and was raised by the moon.
 Surrounded by dirt, corn, cows, and rust, I was born in a barn to humble farmers.
 Soon after, I became an Eastern Iowa 4-H child prodigy, winning more ribbons than one can count.
 With those glory days well behind me, I now spend my time making work that doesn’t necessarily depict the land, but is of the land.

-Heidi has exhibited throughout the United States and Iceland, and has participated in numerous residencies such as HEIMA, Franconia Sculpture Park, and Salem Art Works.
-In 2016, she was a Fellow at The LungA School in Iceland and has twice been invited to exhibit at the Icelandic Light Festival, List í Ljósi.
-She holds a BFA from the University of Iowa, an MA from Eastern Illinois University, and an MFA from the University of Maryland.
+Heidi has exhibited in galleries, museums, and sculpture parks throughout the U.S., including the Museum of Contemporary Art Arlington, Goodyear Arts, Franconia Sculpture Park, Josephine Sculpture Park, and Salem Art Works.
+In 2016, she was a Fellow at The LungA School in Iceland, and these creative ties have led her to return over the years to participate in numerous residencies, exhibitions, winter light-art festivals, lead workshops, and, most recently, to make a book about Icelandic pylsur (hot dogs).
+Heidi holds a BFA from the University of Iowa, an MA from Eastern Illinois University, and an MFA from the University of Maryland.
 She is now based in North Carolina - sandwiched between the mountains and the sea - where she can easily escape the city and once again find herself amongst the whimsy and brutality of nature.